cklxx/mini-sglang/README.md

 Why sglang-style streaming is faster here:
 - Prefill + decode loop runs in-process with explicit KV reuse and minimal Python overhead between steps.
-- HF streaming baseline re-enters the generator loop and Python callback machinery per token (TextIteratorStreamer), adding per-token overhead.
+- HF streaming baseline re-enters the generator loop and Python callback machinery per token (TextIteratorStreamer), adding per-token overhead even though it also uses KV cache.
 - Both use the same model and device (Apple M1 Pro via MPS); differences are from orchestration, not model quality.